-The GEO provides local cell phones and/or local SIM cards for all students on William & Mary summer programs with homestays.
+The GEO provides local cell phones for all students on William & Mary summer programs with homestays.
 Students that are not participating in a program with a homestay are responsible for researching and arranging their communication plan.

 PLACING INTERNATIONAL PHONE CALLS